boxyhq/website/docs/jackson/sso-providers/azure.md

 ---
-title: Set up your own custom SAML application for Azure AD SAML
+title: Set up your own custom SAML application for Microsoft Entra ID SAML
-sidebar_label: Azure AD SAML
+sidebar_label: Microsoft Entra ID SAML
 ---

-# Azure AD SAML SSO
+# Microsoft Entra ID (formerly Azure AD) SAML SSO

-In this section, we will show you how to set up your own custom SAML application for Azure AD SAML.
+In this section, we will show you how to set up your own custom SAML application for Microsoft Entra ID SAML.

 ## Create Application